News Media wishing to speak to victims families please see our Speaker’s Bureau Page –

 Associated Press “First Person” video – a victim family member and a juvenile offender:

 The American Bar Association held a panel discussion in Florida, April 2011, discussing the “direct file” or mandatory transfer of juvenile offenders into adult court.
-NOVJL’s President was one of the panelists.
+NOVJM’s President was one of the panelists.
 The ABA actively opposes victims rights, and largely represents defense attorneys and trial lawyers.

 Victims family of teen killer founded the Sheila A. Doyle Foundation in the memory of their murdered mother.
 Watch the good work the foundation does to help other children of murder attend grief camps and go to college!

 NOVJM’s members are active in many other areas, such as violence prevention.
 Watch NOVJM’s president discuss her work for violence prevention.

 This chilling video interviews teen killers in California, openly denying any remorse for their crimes.